OpenEnergyPlatform/oeplatform/docs/source/api/how_to.rst

         ...
     }

+If you the row you want to insert should have a specific id, send a PUT-request to the `/rows/{id}/` subresource.
+In case the id should be generated automatically, just ommit the id field in the data dictionary and send a POST-request to the `/rows/` subresource.
+If successful, the response will contain the id of the new row.

-In the following example, we want to add a row containing just the name "John Doe":
+In the following example, we want to add a row containing just the name "John Doe", **but** we do not want to set the the id of this entry.

 **curl**::